bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 <p align='center'>Figure 7: Summary of abstract text during and after pandemic.</p>

+# Concluding remarks
+Our exploration into community-level antimicrobial resistance (AMR) research, viewed through our "Multi-Tech Lens," reveals that the landscape is dominated by four enduring areas: Urinary Tract Infections (UTIs) and infections in nursing homes, the critical domain of antibiotic prescription practices, the persistent challenge of pneumonia and upper respiratory tract infections, and bacteria and MRSA research.

+The comparison between the pre-pandemic era and the period during and after COVID-19 shows a clear shift in focus.
+Before the pandemic, research prominently addressed UTIs and nursing homes, pneumonia and upper respiratory tract infections, and antibiotic prescription practices.
+While during and after the pandemic, we observe a noticeable re-prioritization: antibiotic prescription practices have moved to the forefront, and there is a broader emphasis on global public health goals, and bacterial or vaccine research.

+For our techies, where do we go from here?
+Our insights highlight potential junctures for innovation.
+For instance, imagine building more sophisticated AI models to predict AMR outbreaks in nursing homes, designing smarter decision-support tools for antibiotic prescription, or creating integrated data platforms that track global AMR trends.
+Or imagine novel antimicrobial strategies for resistant pathogens like MRSA, and augmenting invasive therapeutics to reduce risk of bloodstream infections and bacterial biofilms.
+What do you think?

 # Other Notes/Context
 - Our search strategy on PubMed was intended to capture a broad yet relevant collection of community-level AMR research as **pertains to what actions....**.
 The search term used was

 ```("Anti-Microbial" or "antimicrobial" or "anti-biotic" or "antibiotic") and (resistance) and (“community level” or “community-level” or “market side” or “demand side” or  “at-home“  or “at home” ) and (tools or methods or techniques or models or "deep learning" or "machine learning" or "generative AI" or "AI" or "LLM" or "large language models")```